Posts of Peril: Detecting Information About Hazards in Text: Research Methods

-We compare our hazard detection model to alternative text indicators of affect: moral outrage \cite{Brady2021}, sentiment (VADER) \cite{hutto2014vader}, emotion detection (Demux) \cite{Chochlakis2023}, and threat words \cite{Choi2022}.
-These are state-of-the-art methods to detect each indicator.
-These code are under a MIT license (VADER and Demux), and Creative Commons Attribution-NonCommercial-ShareAlike 2.0 license (moral outrage), respectively, and adapted as needed to run on a GeForce RTX 2080 GPU with 8GB VRAM.
-All model outputs we analyze are continuous (such as confidence values for emotions) with the exception of the Threat Dictionary \cite{Choi2022}, in which we either indicate if a threat word is (1) or is not (0), in a post or legend.
+We compare our hazard detection model to alternative text indicators of affect-related phenomena: moral outrage \cite{Brady2021}, sentiment (VADER) \cite{hutto2014vader}, emotion detection (Demux) \cite{Chochlakis2023}, and threat words \cite{Choi2022}.
+These are state-of-the-art methods for detecting each indicator.
+These code are under a MIT license (VADER and Demux), and Creative Commons Attribution-NonCommercial-ShareAlike 2.0 license (moral outrage), respectively, and are adapted as needed to run on a GeForce RTX 2080 GPU with 8GB VRAM.
+All model outputs that we analyze are continuous (such as confidence values for emotions), with the exception of the Threat Dictionary \cite{Choi2022}, in which we indicate if a threat word is (1) or is not (0) present in a post.
+Because the Threat Dictionary is not necessarily a comprehensive dataset, we also found the top 3 nearest synonyms to each word in the Threat Dictionary using a pruned Word2Vec trained on the Google News Dataset \cite{bird-loper-2004-nltk}.
+We then compare the performance of this enhanced dictionary on annotated datasets to the best-performing model.
+We also compare how the enhanced threat dictionary results compare on the two datasets studied.
+The enhanced dictionary is available on our GitHub.